 She is specialized in all sorts of projects involving custom lettering and type design, for branding and publishing design.
 For her personal practice she gets the inspiration from what is around and focuses in projects that explore the expressivity of letterforms.
 She is the author of TypoMag.
 Typography in Magazines, and co-author of the book “Cómo crear tipografías.
 Del boceto a la pantalla”, published by Tipo e.

-is a guest professor teaching a workshop
+is a guest professor teaching a workshop in the MED

 Is a graphic artist, author and educator.
 He studied at Central Saint Martins School of Art and the Royal College of Art in London before relocating to Barcelona in 1991 where he founded the multidisciplinary studio ‘laVista’.
 In 2005 he published ‘Black & White’ a compilation of his work for the International Press.
 In 2011 Laurence King Publishing, London, published his second book ‘Protest Stencil Toolkit’.
 He is currently working on the follow-up, due to be released in 2018.

 In 2007 he established his first silkscreen press in Barcelona and decided to concentrate on releasing personal, uncommissioned work.
 Since then he has exhibited his limited-editions across five continents, where many are now held in private and public collections.
 He set up a second silkscreen press in Berlin in 2016.

 He has given talks about his practice and held workshops worldwide, extensively in the UK, Spain and Germany.
 Since October 2013 he is a professor of visual communication at the Stuttgart State Academy of Art and Design (Klasse Thomas).Since 2011 he is based in Berlin.
 He works between there, London, Barcelona and Stuttgart.
 He is a member of AGI (Alliance Graphique Internationale).

 leads the Editorial Design project in the MGD and the Book Design project in the MED